opengeospatial/CoverageJSON/Response_to_Public_Comments/Comment1.md

 1. It is not clear that CoverageJSON is better or worse than other data formats supporting coverages, such as GeoTiff and NetCDF.
 That is why the Business Justification proposes a plan of work to investigate this in detail and propose CoverageJSON developments.

-1. CoverageJSON can support both discrete and continuous coverages, in the sense of ISO19123 as well as features.

 1. CoverageJSON was explicitly invented to support a general definition of a coverage (i.e. a function mapping from a domain to a range) in consultation with coverage experts.

+1. CoverageJSON can support both discrete and continuous coverages, in the sense of ISO19123 as well as Features.

 1. The Supporters agreed unanimously to obtain the detailed expert statements for further consideration.